dotnet/linker/docs/design/RUC-on-type.md

     public static void StaticMethodInInheritedClass () { }
 }

-// IL2026: TestRequiresOnBaseButNotOnDerived(): Using method 'ClassWithRequiresUnreferencedCode.StaticMethod()' which has 'RequiresUnreferencedCodeAttribute' can break functionality when trimming application code.
+// IL2026: TestRequiresOnBaseButNotOnDerived(): Using member 'ClassWithRequiresUnreferencedCode.StaticMethod()' which has 'RequiresUnreferencedCodeAttribute' can break functionality when trimming application code.
 Message for --ClassWithRequiresUnreferencedCode--. static void TestRequiresOnBaseButNotOnDerived ()
 {
     DerivedWithoutRequires.StaticMethodInInheritedClass ();